Jim Leach

-James Albert Smith Leach (born October 15, 1942) is an American academic and former politician.
+James Albert Smith Leach (October 15, 1942 – December 11, 2024) was an American academic and politician.
 He served as ninth Chair of the National Endowment for the Humanities from 2009 to 2013 and was a member of the U.S. House of Representatives from Iowa (1977–2007).

 Leach was the John L. Weinberg Visiting Professor of Public and International Affairs at the Woodrow Wilson School of Princeton University.
 He also served as the interim director of the Institute of Politics at Harvard Kennedy School at Harvard University from September 17, 2007, to September 1, 2008, when Bill Purcell was appointed permanent director.